Thai court rules PM can stay, did not exceed term limit | Politics

 He and his supporters argued that the countdown for the term limit should begin when the current constitution came into effect in April 2017, which would allow him to serve until 2025 if he is returned to office after the next general election.

-The nine-member court said in a majority opinion that because the constitution came into effect after Prayuth had already taken power, the term limit did not apply to the time he had previously served, since the constitution did not specify it could be applied retroactively.
+The nine-member court ruled in a 6-3 vote that because the constitution came into effect after Prayuth had already taken power, the term limit did not apply to the time he had previously served, since the constitution did not specify it could be applied retroactively.

+The court's decision had been widely expected, since it has generally ruled in the government's favor in a series of political cases.
+The judiciary, especially the Constitutional Court, and the military are strong defenders of the country's conservative establishment, whose most important pillar they consider to be the monarchy.

+Prayuth paid his respects to the court on his Facebook page and thanked those Thais whom he said had given him good wishes and encouragement since the court took up the case.

+"It was the opportunity for me to realize that I must spend the government's limited remaining time to follow up and push several important projects that I have initiated, and complete them for the country's progress and our children's future," he said, highlighting infrastructure development.

 Last month, the Constitutional Court temporarily suspended Prayuth from carrying out the prime minister's duties pending its ruling.
-The senior deputy prime minister in his Cabinet, Prawit Wongsuwan, became acting prime minister, while Prayuth retained his concurrent position of defense minister.
+The senior deputy prime minister in his Cabinet, Prawit Wongsuwan, became acting prime minister while Prayuth retained his concurrent position of defence minister.

 Had Prayuth been forced out Friday, power would have been ceded to a caretaker government with limited executive powers, assembled from the current Cabinet, that would have sat until Parliament elected a new prime minister.